This post may contain affiliate links. Please read my disclosure policy.

 - 1 tablespoon unsalted butter

-- granulated sugar for dusting the baking dish
+- granulated sugar for coating the baking dish

-- 4 medium-large fresh peaches cleaned and sliced thin (peels left on if desired)
+- 4 medium to large fresh peaches cleaned and sliced thin (peels left on if desired)

 - 1 tablespoon granulated sugar